Praqma/LearnKubernetes/kamran/External-LoadBalancer.md

 # Theory of setting up an external load balancer

+**Note:** Please ignore spelling errors.
+I composed this document in a simple text editor and yet have to run spell check on this document.

 * It is possible that a LB machine can be setup with two interfaces.
 One connected to the infrastructure network, and the other connected to the network where pods are created, i.e. the flannel network.
 For this reason, I think that the LB will be inside the cluster network, and **not** outside the network.
 (Think inside the box! :)
 * This means that the LB must have flannel client service running so it can take part in the flannel network.
 But flannel alone cannot work magic, it's purpose is to assign a subnet to docker0 interface.
 That means, we are going to need docker too!
 So that means, we may actually need a Fedora Atomic node which already has flannel and docker both.
 And each LB will actually be a docker container, with two networks!?
 * When we create a service, kubectl assigns a Cluster IP to it.
 We can take the (infrastructure) IP of the the LB, and insert/provide that to the service definition.
-However, the Cluster IP only exists virutally, and none of the nodes (inlucding master), have any IP from Cluster IP range assigned on any of the interfaces.
+However, the Cluster IP only exists virtually, and none of the nodes (including master), have any IP from Cluster IP range assigned on any of the interfaces.
 That means it is not possible for any machine to learn where a cluster IP resides (ever).
 This means this (cluster IP) (or the network information about the cluster IP) can never be found in any routing table on any of the machines, and thus can never be reached.
 * This brings us to a point that having a LB and having it DNAT the related traffic to a cluster IP will (probably) *never** work.
 Instead, we should examine the service in question, extract the **end points** defined in that service definition, and then DNAT traffic from public interface of the LB to the pod network (the end points).
 For this , we can either use simple Iptables, or a proxy such as ha-proxy or nginx.
 * This brings to the next point, that, pods may die at any time and re-created, and the endpoint information in a service definition **will** change.
 When that happens, the traffic redirection rules on the LB need to be updated.
-In the beginning, we wil ldo it manually for proof of concept.
+In the beginning, we will do it manually for proof of concept.
 Later, we can develop some sort of mechanism, that when a service definition changes, we update the proxy redirection rules.
 * Does iptables have a capability to forward a packet to multiple destination addresses? or do I need to have multiple iptables rules for as end-points as there in a service?
 How will I manage that?
 Do I need to write some custom interface to iptable and have some sort of database to update the rules, etc?